Norris Locomotive Works: Growth and success

 Norris built the Lafayette for the Baltimore and Ohio Railroad the following year based on plans of the George Washington.
-Named after the Revolutionary War hero Marquis de Lafayette, this new 4-2-0 engine was the B&O's first locomotive to feature a leading truck and may have been the first standardized production model locomotive in the entire world.
+Named after the American Revolutionary War hero Marquis de Lafayette, this new 4-2-0 engine was the B&O's first locomotive to feature a leading truck and may have been the first standardized production model locomotive in the entire world.
 Innovations included positioning of cylinders outside and adjacent to the smokebox with pistons connecting to the face of the drive wheels instead of a crank axle, the four-wheel swiveling pilot truck, inside bar frame support, and placement of the two drivers ahead of the firebox (this supposedly offered greater power output as more of the locomotive's weight rested on the drivers and therefore increased tractive effort).
 The Lafayette established the configuration that American steam locomotives would follow until the end of the steam era.

 In 1847, the Norris Works built the first ten-wheel locomotive in America: the Chesapeake.
 Operated by the Philadelphia and Reading Railroad, this was also the world's first 4-6-0 locomotive.
-It weighed 22 tons and had 14½ by 22 inch cylinders and driving wheels 46 inches in diameter.
+It weighed 22 ST and had 14.5 × 22 in cylinders and 46 in diameter driving wheels.
 Initially a wood-burning locomotive, the Chesapeake was converted to burn anthracite coal in 1862, and ran for about another fifteen years.
 Some authorities claim that Septimus Norris came up with the design, but other sources attribute it to master builder John Brandt of the Erie Railway.

 There were nine Norris brothers altogether, six of them had been involved in locomotive building at some point.
 William Norris' enterprise was renamed Norris Brothers when brothers Richard and Octavius joined it in 1844 during a period of financial distress and reorganization that included William's gradual departure from the business.
 The firm later became Richard Norris and Son.
 Other locomotive factories, operated independently (and unsuccessfully) by various Norris brothers later opened in Lancaster, Pennsylvania, and Schenectady, New York.